jaykstah/balaclavabunker/docs/balaclavabunker.md

 - Send an announcement in Discord `#announcements` if there is any important information regarding the new bot version.
 ___

+<a id="minecraftUpdate"></a>
 ###Minecraft

 ####Updating the Game
-- Download latest version of paper
+- Download latest version of Paper
-- Send newest paper version to `/media/balaclavabunker/servers/minecraftVanilla/paperBuilds`
+- Send newest Paper version to `/media/balaclavabunker/servers/minecraftVanilla/paperBuilds`
 - Remove currently used paper jarfile from vanilla server directory
 - Copy newest build from `paperBuilds` and place it in the main server directory as `paper.jar` so the server will use it